 EDIC Candidacy exam

-The candidacy exam must be passed within 12 months from the date of enrollment.
+The candidacy exam (CE) must be passed within 12 months from the date of enrollment.
 A second attempt is permitted but the retake must be passed within 15 months from the date of enrollment.

 The Candidacy Exams are held in person on campus.